From blizzards to bats: six games played in ridiculous weather

 A November snowfall set that game on the path to history.
 When shovelling proved inadequate, organizers took a bulldozer to Toronto’s Varsity Field field.
 It got rid of the snow, all right, but it also stripped away the grass.

-Playing in that much can’t have been fun (this source says, according to legend, one of the Blue Bombers nearly drowned), and the result was a catastrophic rout for Winnipeg.
+Playing in that much can’t have been fun (according to legend, one of the Blue Bombers nearly drowned), and the result was a catastrophic rout for Winnipeg.
 The Argos crushed it with a final score of 13-0 – but game organizers took some well-deserved flak for allowing the conditions to reach that level of messiness.

 Still, it’s earned its place in history, and in 2012, the mucky match-up was recreated as part of the 100th anniversary of the Grey Cup, complete with classic jerseys and old leather hats: